thenameless314159/SourceGeneratorUtils/docs/articles/usage.md

 - [`SourceWriter`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceWriter.cs) - A minimal wrapper over StringBuilder, it handles indentation in a straightforward manner.
 - [`SourceBuilder`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceBuilder.cs) - Another thin wrapper, this time over a dictionary, to store generated source files and export them to disk.
 The following type can populate it:
-- [`SourceFileEmitterBase<TSpec>`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceFileEmitterBase.cs) - Encapsulates all the necessary logic to write a C# source file ready for compilation.
-This is the main abstraction that users should implement to write their own source generation logic.
+- [`SourceFileEmitterBase<TSpec>`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceFileEmitterBase.cs) - Base abstraction to encapsulate all the necessary logic to write a C# source file ready for compilation.
+This abstraction should be used if you don't need target types declaration as well as `SourceCodeEmitter<TSpec>` components.
-- [`SourceCodeEmitter<TSpec>`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceCodeEmitter.cs) - An abstraction that allows developers to break down their source generation logic into smaller components.
-It is used by [`SourceFileEmitter<TSpec>`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceFileEmitter.cs) to write the source file.
+- [`SourceFileEmitterBaseOptions`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceFileEmitterBaseOptions.cs) - A simple record that holds options for source file generation within a `SourceFileEmitterBase<TSpec>`.
-- [`SourceFileEmitterOptions`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceFileEmitterOptions.cs) - A simple record that holds options for source file generation within a `SourceFileEmitterBase<TSpec>`.
+- [`SourceCodeEmitter<TSpec>`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceCodeEmitter.cs) - An abstraction that allows developers to break down their source generation logic into smaller reusable components.
+This type is used by the following:
-- [`TypeSourceFileEmitter`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/TypeSourceFileEmitter.cs) - A configurable abstraction that takes care of everything up until the target type body declaration.
+- [`SourceFileEmitter<TSpec>`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceFileEmitter.cs) An abstraction encapsulating all the logic necessary to generate ready-to-compile source files for the given target.
-- [`TypeSourceFileEmitterOptions`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/TypeSourceFileEmitterOptions.cs) - A simple record that holds options for source file generation within a `TypeSourceFileEmitter<TSpec>`.
+- [`SourceFileEmitterOptions`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/SourceFileEmitterOptions.cs) - A simple record that holds options for source file generation within a `SourceFileEmitter<TSpec>`.

 ## Default implementation usage
 **SourceGeneratorUtils** offers a default implementation for the provided abstraction, in the form of [`DefaultSourceFileEmitter`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/DefaultSourceFileEmitter.cs).
 This implementation has been meticulously crafted to convert [`DefaultGenerationSpec`](https://github.com/thenameless314159/SourceGeneratorUtils/blob/main/src/SourceGeneratorUtils/DefaultGenerationSpec.cs) instances into production-ready, compile-ready C# source code.